About the Program

 The University of South Carolina Master of Social Work program is designed to prepare students for the advanced practice of social work and is fully accredited by the Council on Social Work Education (CSWE).
 The program’s mission of promoting social well-being and social justice within vulnerable populations is achieved through dynamic teaching, research, and dedicated service conducted in collaboration with the diverse people of South Carolina, the United States of America, and the international community.

 The 60-credit-hour MSW program allows students to complete a degree through part-time study over the course of three years.
-The foundation courses, taken in the first two years of the program, cover generalist practice; human behavior and the social environment; history of the social work profession; social welfare policy; and research methods.
+The foundation courses, taken in the first two years of the program, cover generalist practice; human behavior and the social environment; the history of the social work profession; social welfare policy; and research methods.

 The majority of the first-year requirements are offered through face-to-face instruction.
 Additional courses are offered online, though special permission is required to enroll.